 Do you shy away from inviting people into your home?
 Well, ‘tis the season for simple hospitality ideas!

 I didn’t like inviting people to my house, because I felt like I didn’t have anything to offer.
-Before meeting Andre my place was small, funds were limited, and I wasn’t creative to entertain nicely.
+Before meeting Andre my place was small, funds were limited, and I wasn’t creative in how I could entertain in my home.

 However, as I grew in my relationship with Christ, I realized it wasn’t about what I can do or give, it was more about what Christ had to offer to those I was in fellowship with.